Professor Sue Jowett PhD, MSc, BSc

 Biography

 Sue Jowett qualified with a BSc in Geography from the University of Bristol in 1993 and completed an MSc in Applied Meteorology and Climatology at the University of Birmingham in 1995.
-A change of direction led her to join Primary Care Clinical Sciences at Birmingham in 1995 as a Research Associate and became a Research Fellow in 2001.
+A change of direction led Sue to join Primary Care Clinical Sciences at Birmingham in 1995 as a Research Associate and became a Research Fellow in 2001, undertaking health economic evaluations in collaboration with the Health Economics Unit (HEU).

-Sue has been a health economics co-applicant on a large number of successful research grants including seven National Institute for Health Research (NIHR) Programme Grants in chronic diseases and she has also been involved in a large number of Health Technology Assessment (HTA) funded studies concerning areas such as COPD, musculoskeletal conditions, liver disease, anticoagulation for pulmonary embolism and management of acute stroke.
-She is also a co-investigator on three Global Health projects in COPD and atrial fibrillation, and a NERC-funded grant on air pollution in the West Midlands.
+Sue has been a health economics co-applicant on a many successful research grants including ten National Institute for Health Research (NIHR) Programme Grants in chronic diseases and she has also been involved in a large number of Health Technology Assessment (HTA) funded studies concerning areas such as COPD, musculoskeletal conditions, liver disease, and management of acute stroke.
+She has also been a co-investigator on three Global Health projects in COPD and atrial fibrillation.
+More recent work has linked back to her original qualifications in geography and climatology, including a NERC-funded grant on air pollution in the West Midlands, a Wellcome Trust grant on the health implications of Net-Zero policies and two NIHR grants exploring carbon reduction on both surgery and primary care.

 Teaching